RAG-io/expense-tracker/README.md

 ---

 ## License
-This project is for educational and personal use.
+This project is licensed under the **MIT License**.
+The LICENSE file contains full licensing details and required credits.

+---